Magic Rally, Beat Spurs 112-111 on Paolo Banchero's Late Winner

 ORLANDO, Fla. – Paolo Banchero, by his standards, had been quiet for three quarters.

-Franz Wagner carried the Orlando Magic's offensive load most of the night.
-But when closing time came, Banchero answered the call.
+But when closing time came, the basketball was in the third-year pro's hands — exactly where the Orlando Magic wanted it.

-Banchero scored nine points in the final quarter, including a fallaway jumper with 24.7 seconds remaining to give Orlando a one-point lead.
+Banchero nailed a fallaway jumper with 24.7 seconds remaining — his eight and ninth points of the final quarter — to give Orlando a one-point lead.

+"I just caught the ball, wanted to take my time and get to the spot that I was trying to get to," Banchero said.
+"I was confident that if I could get to that spot, I was going to make the shot."

 When Victor Wembanyama's last-second shot missed, the Magic had a 112-111 victory.